2021 Legal Professions Degree Guide

 Legal Professions Degree Types

-Legal Professions degree levels vary.
-Legal Professions programs offered by schools range from a associate's to a professional practice doctorate, which is the highest legal professions degree you can get.
-Depending on the legal professions degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.
+There are various different levels of legal professions degrees.
+Legal Professions programs offered by schools range from a to a , which is the highest legal professions degree you can get.
+The type of legal professions degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|